$F$-zips with additional structure on splitting models of Shimura varieties

 Consider the perfection $\scrA_0^{\pf} = \varprojlim_\sigma \scrA_0$ of $\scrA_0$.
 Then the same proof of \cite{ShenYuZhang2021}*{Proposition 4.4.1} shows that there exists a morphism of prestacks

 Composing this morphism with the natural morphism $\Sht_{\mu,K}^{\loc} \to \Sht_{\mu,K}^{\loc(m,1)}$, we get a morphism of stacks

 Recall that the local model diagram gives the morphism of stacks

 which is perfectly smooth.
-The same proof of \cite{ShenYuZhang2021}*{Theorem 4.4.3} (there is a small gap in the last step of the proof concerning the involved diagram, which is inherited from the corresponding place of the work of Xiao-Zhu; but a small modification without the commutativity of that diagram will make the argument still work) gives \begin{theorem} The following diagram commutes:
+The same proof as \cite{ShenYuZhang2021}*{Theorem 4.4.3} (there is a small gap in the last step of the proof concerning the involved diagram, which is inherited from the corresponding place of the work of Xiao-Zhu; but a small modification without the commutativity of that diagram will make the argument still work, cf. \cite{SYZ}.) shows \begin{theorem} The following diagram commutes: